 Heli Tuomi

-As Digital Scholarship Program Manager for Harvard Library, Matt supports diverse scholarly efforts with emerging computational methods, engaging learning spaces, and a campus-wide network of technological expertise.
+Matt will demonstrate three new immersive experiences, on a walk-in basis, including: Matt Cook As Digital Scholarship Program Manager for Harvard Library, Matt supports diverse scholarly efforts with emerging computational methods, engaging learning spaces, and a campus-wide network of technological expertise.
 Matt’s personal research interests include 3D technologies (e.g. photogrammetry, VR, etc.) and embodied cognition.
-After studying philosophy at the undergraduate and graduate, Matt began working full time in libraries and developing new tools and […]
+After studying philosophy at the…

 The Harvard Plate Stacks Collection